 At the end of this session, participants will be able to:

-• Identify how their cultural attitudes and beliefs can help or hinder their effectiveness working cross-culture
+- Identify how their cultural attitudes and beliefs can help or hinder their effectiveness working cross-culturally

 Presented by: Comma Williams, Comma Williams Enterprises